Sam00078/swarm-ethereum/README.md

 # Swarm Ethereum
 This is the Ethereum Go Client in a container running on Giant Swarm.
+This project will be expanded soon.

 If you just want to run it locally, do a: